School of Education

 Biography

-Dr Catherine Gripton joined the University of Nottingham in August 2018 as an Assistant Professor in Primary Education.
-She supervises MA and PhD students and teaches on primary teacher education courses within the School of Education.
-She has worked in Higher Education since 2004 and gained professional recognition from Advance HE (formerly the Higher Education Academy) as a Senior Fellow in 2011.
+Dr Catherine Gripton joined the University of Nottingham in August 2018.
+She is a researcher in early and primary mathematics education, leading projects on counting, patterning, play and educator professional learning.
+She supervises PhD students in the Centre for Research in Mathematics Education and is a Co-Investigator in the prestigious Observatory for Mathematical Education.
+Catherine has worked in Higher Education since 2004 and has a wealth of experience working on Primary Initial Teacher Education, MA Education and PGCHE courses as well as leading professional development.
+She gained professional recognition from Advance HE (formerly the Higher Education Academy) as a Senior Fellow in 2011.

 Before and alongside working in Higher Education, Catherine was a teacher in four primary schools in Nottingham City and Nottinghamshire.
-She has been a class teacher for all year groups Nursery to Year 2 and became an Advanced Skills Teacher in May 2003 for early years and mathematics.
+She has taught all year groups from Nursery to Year 2 (3-7 years) and became an Advanced Skills Teacher in May 2003 for early years and mathematics.

 Expertise Summary